kimocoder/pidcat/README.md

                         grep' options in the command line, and if so, the command will grep all of the key words in all '--grep' options
   --hl HIGHLIGHT_WORDS  Words to highlight in log messages.
-Unlike --grep
+Unlike '--grep'
                         option, this option will only highlight the specified words with specified color but does not filter any lines.
-Except this, the format and supported colors are the same as --grep.
+Except this, the format and supported colors are the same as '--grep'.
 You can have multiple '--hl' options in the command line, and if so, the command will highlight all of the key words in all '--hl' options
   --grepv GREPV_WORDS   Exclude lines with words from log messages.
 The format
-                        and supported colors are the same as --grep.
-Note that if both --grepv and --grep are provided and they contain the same word, the line will always show, which means --grep overwrites --grepv for the same word they both contain.
-You can have multiple '-- grepv' options in the command line, and if so, the command will exclude the lines containing any keywords in all '--grepv' options --igrep IGREP_WORDS   The same as --grep, just ignore case --ihl IHIGHLIGHT_WORDS
+                        and supported colors are the same as '--grep'.
+Note that if both '--grepv' and '--grep' are provided and they contain the same word, the line will always show, which means '--grep' overwrites '--grepv' for the same word they both contain.
+You can have multiple '-- grepv' options in the command line, and if so, the command will exclude the lines containing any keywords in all '--grepv' options --igrep IGREP_WORDS   The same as '--grep', just ignore case --ihl IHIGHLIGHT_WORDS
-                        The same as --hl, just ignore case --igrepv IGREPV_WORDS
+                        The same as '--hl', just ignore case --igrepv IGREPV_WORDS
-                        The same as --grepv, just ignore case --keep-all-fatal      Do not filter any fatal logs from pidcat output.
+                        The same as '--grepv', just ignore case --keep-all-fatal      Do not filter any fatal logs from pidcat output.
 This is quite helpful to avoid ignoring information about exceptions, crash stacks and assertion failures